Updated – August 2020

-If everything is perfect but your website is very new even then you can choose the above method to crawl your site.
+Even if everything was perfect, you can choose the above method to crawl your site when it’s new.

-If you are the site owner then you have the full control to instruct the search engine how to crawl your website.
+If you are the site owner, you have the full control to instruct the search engine on how to crawl your website.

 Indexing: How do search engines understand and remember a site?